hexdump0815/imagebuilder/doc/chromebooks/setting_gbb_flags.md

 # Setting gbb flags

-gbb flags make it so if your chromebook battery runs dry, you won't lose access to your system
+gbb flags set some default behaviour for a chromeook which canl result in it not forgetting being in developer mode and being able to boot from usb devices if the battery runs dry (especially for older chromebooks). as a result you won't lose access to your system in such a case

 in order to set gbb flags you need to [enable developermode](./preparing-chromebook.md) and disable hardware write protection